 Role Of Government And Individual Responsibilities in maintaining Reproductive Health

-Our government and health care agencies have taken a lot of efforts to strategically manage reproductive health issues through various programs.
-A balanced approach was demonstrated to prevent, manage and cure the maternal and child health issues.
-Not only that, a number of initiatives are still in action to manage and prevent sexually transmitted disorders.
-The main aims of the RCH program is disseminating the information regarding sex education in high school kids, awareness regarding family planning, sharing knowledge about sexual behaviour and teaching basics of sexual orientation among school-going boys and girls.
-RCH was launched in the year 1959.
-It is currently being controlled by women’s and children’s health welfare agency of India.
-RCH conducts camps, awareness programs and counselling sessions to address the reproductive health issues of couples and teenagers.
-RCH is held responsible to provide the required facilities and support for the health and well being of pregnant and postnatal mothers.
-RCH is supported by Doctors, gynaecological nurses, trained dais, village health assistants and high school teachers.
-The local government, central governemnt and many non-governmental agencies are actively participating to run the program successfully.
+Our government and health care agencies have undertaken a number of strategies to manage reproductive health issues through various programs.
+Their strategies were based on a balanced approach demonstrated to prevent, manage and cure the maternal and child health issues.
+The central aim of the RCH program is disseminating the information regarding sexual behaviours, healthy sexual practices to prevent STDs( sexually transmitted diseases).
+Additionally, the program has also brought awareness regarding family planning and the basic concepts of sexual orientation among school-going boys and girls.
+RCH was launched in the year 1959 and it is currently being controlled by women’s, children’s health and welfare agency of India.
+RCH is held responsible to provide the required facilities and support for the sexual health and well-being of pregnant and postnatal mothers.
+The program has been backed by a number of Doctors, gynaecological nurses, trained dais, village health assistants and high school teachers.
+The local government, central government and many non-governmental agencies are actively participating to run the program successfully.

 Agenda of reproductive health programs

-In the schools, sex education has already been made mandatory to gain insight about the underlying problems such as menstrual issues, STDs and their prevention.
+In the schools, sex education has already been made mandatory to gain insight about the common problems such as menstrual issues, STDs and their prevention.